Theory of Tunneling between Two-Dimensional Electron Layers Driven by Spin Pumping: Adiabatic Regime and Beyond: Tunneling Spin and Charge Currents

 Before moving on to the next section, we remark on the presence of a vertical charge current given by the second contribution in Eq.~\eqref{Ic} even when $\mu_{\rm T} = \mu_{\rm B}$.
 To appreciate why that is the case, we briefly digress for a moment to consider the slightly more general scenario when the two layers, with chemical potentials $\mu_{\rm T}$ and $\mu_{\rm B}$, are both coupled to a precessing magnetization driven at the same frequency.
 We find that the corresponding time-averaged charge current is given by the expression

-One can easily verify that this equation recovers Eq.~\eqref{Ic} if we set $\theta_{\rm B}=0$, corresponding to an undriven bottom layer.
-Now, when both layers have the same chemical potentials $\mu_{\rm T} = \mu_{\rm B}$ and are driven by the same precessing magnetization with $\theta_{\rm T}=\theta_{\rm B}$, the heterostructure is completely top-down symmetric, it can be seen that the right-hand side of Eq.~\eqref{current4} gives zero.
+One can easily verify that this equation recovers Eq.~\eqref{Ic} if we set $\theta_{\rm B}=0$, corresponding to an undriven bottom layer (See the Appendix).
+Now, when both layers have the same chemical potentials $\mu_{\rm T} = \mu_{\rm B}$ and are driven by the same precessing magnetization with $J_{\rm T}=J_{\rm B}$, then $\theta_{\rm T}=\theta_{\rm B}$ from the definition of $\theta_{\rm T/B}$ below Eq.~\ref{unit}.
+In such case the heterostructure is completely top-down symmetric, and it can be seen that the right-hand side of Eq.~\eqref{current4} gives zero.
 Therefore, we can see that a nonzero charge current as obtained in Eq.~\eqref{Ic} only arises when one of the layers is driven, which results in a breaking of the top-down symmetry of the heterostructure.